ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> <channel> <mask>"

-Sent as a reply to the {% message MODE %} command, when clients are viewing the current entries on a channel's [invite-exception list](#invite-exception-channel-mode). `<mask>` is the given mask on the invite-exception list.
+Sent as a reply to the {% message MODE %} command, when clients are viewing the current entries on a channel's [invite-exemption list](#invite-exemption-channel-mode). `<mask>` is the given mask on the invite-exemption list.

 {% numericheader RPL_ENDOFINVITELIST %}

       "<client> <channel> :End of channel invite list"

-Sent as a reply to the {% message MODE %} command, this numeric indicates the end of a channel's [invite-exception list](#invite-exception-channel-mode).
+Sent as a reply to the {% message MODE %} command, this numeric indicates the end of a channel's [invite-exemption list](#invite-exemption-channel-mode).

 {% numericheader RPL_EXCEPTLIST %}

       "<client> <channel> <mask>"

-Sent as a reply to the {% message MODE %} command, when clients are viewing the current entries on a channel's [exception list](#exception-channel-mode). `<mask>` is the given mask on the exception list.
+Sent as a reply to the {% message MODE %} command, when clients are viewing the current entries on a channel's [exemption list](#exemption-channel-mode). `<mask>` is the given mask on the exemption list.

 {% numericheader RPL_ENDOFEXCEPTLIST %}

-      "<client> <channel> :End of channel exception list"
+      "<client> <channel> :End of channel exemption list"

-Sent as a reply to the {% message MODE %} command, this numeric indicates the end of a channel's [exception list](#exception-channel-mode).
+Sent as a reply to the {% message MODE %} command, this numeric indicates the end of a channel's [exemption list](#exemption-channel-mode).

 {% numericheader RPL_VERSION %}